firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 In all FireChip designs, TracerV is included by default.
-Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of one-or-more cores or instruction streams.
+Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of one-or-more cores.
 By default, only the cycle number, instruction address, and valid bit are collected.

 .. _tracerv-enabling: